KPobeeNorris/CV/README.md

 **Communication**

 I believe that one of my key transferable skills is my ability to communicate with people.
 I have over a decade's experience of working alongside professionals from various organisations, and in a variety of settings.
 This includes attending multiagency case discussions, giving reports at Child Protection Meetings and attending court hearings to advocate for young people.
-Whilst at Makers there was a focus on pair programming and this allowed me to work collaboratively with a wide range of people and develop the skills needed to make this success such as actively listening and swapping navigator/driver roles regularly.
+Whilst at Makers there was a focus on pair programming and this allowed me to work collaboratively with a wide range of people and develop the skills needed to make this a success - such as actively listening and swapping navigator/driver roles regularly.

 **Working under pressure & being able to prioritise workloads**